Geology

 Interested in Geology?

-Geology courses at ECC fulfill the physical sciences requirement for the Associate in Arts, Associate in Science, and Fine Arts degrees.
-However, a four-year degree in geology will give you a deeper understanding of the earth.
-Careers include hydrogeology, seismology, geochemistry, mining, oil and gas industry jobs, and more.
+At ECC, geology courses meet the physical science requirement for Associate in Arts, Associate in Science, and Fine Arts degrees.
+Students who wish to specialize further can pursue a four-year degree in geology, which leads to careers such as hydrogeology, seismology, geochemistry, mining, and work in the oil and gas industry.
 Refer to Career Coach for relevant data on wages, employment, and education needed for a career in geology or another field.

 Learn more about the Geology department at ECC!